greshh/FTPActiveServer/README.md

 ﻿# FTP Active Server
 ***Start:** (roughly) April 5<sup>th</sup> 2024, **Finish:** April 22<sup>nd</sup> 2024*

-A group project with @Any_KHY for a third-year course: Operating Systems and Networks.
+A group project with @Any_KHY for a third-year course: Operating Systems and Networks

 ## Scenario
 This is a simple Cross-platform, Active mode FTP server program written using socket API (preinstalled in the operating system: Windows/Linux/MacOS).
 The FTP server can process the following commands from the built-in FTP user agent: `USER`, `PASS`, `TYPE`, `LIST`, `EPRT`, `PORT`, `RETR` AND `QUIT`.